Gabriel-Angouillant/42_cub3d/README.md

 We were asked to do this project in a group of two, thus I focused on the implementation of the algorithm while [my teammate](https://github.com/une-nerd-parmi-d-autres) preferred the parsing of the maps.
 She also created a tester together with a set of valid and invalid maps, which made the eventual problems much easier to detect and fix.

+This project uses the graphical library [MacroLibX](https://github.com/seekrs/MacroLibX), a rewrite of the 42 MiniLibX.

 ## Preview: